 - Public Holidays

 Lake Trahlyta © Thomsonmg2000

 Despite the state's motto advocating moderation, Georgia is truly the land of plenty, offering up a multitude of landscapes, history, and good old fashioned southern charm.
-Georgia's varying environment and personality make it the perfect getaway for both non-stop activity, and relaxation.
+Georgia's varying environment and personality make it the perfect getaway for both relaxation and non-stop activity.

-Whichever region of Georgia one chooses to visit, from the Atlanta metropolis, plantations of the deep South, or the coast, there is one common denominator: everywhere visitors are received and hosted with traditional southern hospitality.
+Whichever region of Georgia one chooses to visit, be it the Atlanta metropolis, plantations of the Deep South, or the coast, there is one common denominator: everywhere visitors are received and hosted with traditional southern hospitality.

 Become our Georgia Travel Expert

 We are looking for contributors for our Georgia travel guide.
 If you are a local, a regular traveller to Georgia or a travel professional with time to contribute and answer occasional forum questions, please contact us.